-- Submitted Fredonia's Form 1 spreadsheet detailing department level allocations used to populate the SUNY's Business Intelligence (BI) accounting system.
-Incorporated all budgetary changes and reductions with implementation of the new budget model. - Completed the Residence Hall Capital Plan, and the DIFR Financial Plan.
-In doing so, collaborated with Enrollment and Student Services, and Finance and Administration personnel to realign resources and implement different options in order to cut down on borrowed funds.
-Completed the annual DIFR Budget and reports for the annual student budget presentation. - Processed several analyses, ad-hoc reports, and provided data for various survey and information requests.
-Highlights included completion of CFRP and the UBIT. - Completed Fredonia's' 2017-2018 Campus Financial Management Strategies (FMS) Documents.
-These documents included operating budgets and cash management by fund along with a campus narrative detailing the campus' strategic plans for sustainability.

-- Continued tracking the history of all lines and funded FTEs by department. - Processed 2,296 (2,076 active plus 220 inactive) COS's, verifying funding and updating SUNY HR, the Payroll Distribution Management System (PDME), the comment section of the local HRMS clock tower database, and various internal spreadsheets. - The Budget Office provided campus wide COS trainings to both Academic and non-Academic Departments. - The Financial Analyst conducted and completed 42 Procurement Card and four paycheck audits. - The Budget Office worked in conjunction with Academic Affairs, the IT Department, and EAB to insure the successful implementation and roll out of the Academic Performance Solution.
-Verified financial data for accuracy. - The Financial Analyst served as a backup for the campus Administrator for TouchNet Stores.
-As backup, she set up and/or modified nine TouchNet stores in this role. - The Budget Director continued to serve on the Information Technology Advisory Board (ITAB) and Academic Performance Solutions user group.
-Also the Budget Director was asked to serve on SUNY's OER (Open Educational Resources) Sustainability Group, the Middle States Working Group for Standard VI, and the Search Guidelines group. - The Financial Analyst served on the Council for Women's Concerns Advisory Board, and continued to serve on the Scholarship Sub-Committee for the SEM Initiative this year. - Developed a five-year budget forecast. - Updated the "Budget Road Map" for 2018-2019.
+- Processed several analyses, ad-hoc reports, and provided data for various survey and information requests.
+Highlights included completion of CFRP and the UBIT. - Completed Fredonia's' 2018-2019 Campus Financial Management Strategies (FMS) Documents.
+These documents included operating budgets and cash management by fund along with a campus narrative detailing the campus' strategic plans for sustainability. - Continued tracking the history of all lines and funded FTEs by department. - Processed 2,396 (2,190 active plus 206 inactive) COS's, verifying funding and updating SUNY HR, the Payroll Distribution Management System (PDME), the comment section of the local HRMS clock tower database, and various internal spreadsheets. - The Financial Analyst conducted and completed 39 Procurement Card and three paycheck audits. - The Financial Analyst served as a backup for the campus Administrator for TouchNet Stores.
+As backup, she set up and/or modified twelve TouchNet stores in this role. - The Budget Director continued to serve on the Information Technology Advisory Board (ITAB) and Academic Performance Solutions user group and SUNY's OER (Open Educational Resources) Sustainability Group which wrapped up its charge.
+The Budget Director also served on the Middle States Working Group for Standard VI, and the Search Committee Guidelines group. - The Financial Analyst served as the Co-chair for the Council for Women's Concerns (CWC) Advisory Board, and on the accounting assistant professor search committee.
+The CWC successfully hosted the Marion Sonnenfeld Awards ceremony luncheon honoring two scholarship recipients, and the search for the assistant professor resulted in a successful faculty hire. - Developed a four-year budget forecast. - Updated the "Budget Road Map" for 2019-2020.
 The Roadmap is a spreadsheet summarizing budgetary reductions across divisions.
-Budget Roadmap actions totaled \$4.8 million in 2018-2019 to help reduce the budget shortfall. - Worked in conjunction with the Vice President for Finance and Administration in preparing the budget outlook, cash reserves, and other financial documents for the Planning and Budget committee and members of the University Senate. - Worked with Finance and Administration personnel to successfully utilize all of the State budget allocation in order to maximize State funding.
+Budget Roadmap actions totaled \$4.5 million in 2019-2020. - Worked in conjunction with the Vice President for Finance and Administration in preparing the current and future budget outlooks, prior year budget verses actual results, and other financial documents for the Planning and Budget committee and members of the University Senate.
+The Planning and Budget Committee used this information for a campus presentation in October 2018. - Worked with Finance and Administration personnel to successfully utilize all of the State budget allocation in order to maximize State funding.

-The Fredonia 2017-2018 Consolidated Operating Budget totaled \$95,536,340, representing a decrease of \$12,141,880 (11.38%) from the 2016-2017 Consolidated Operating Budget.
+The Fredonia 2018-2019 Consolidated Operating Budget totaled \$98,294,535, representing a decrease of \$3,758,195 (3.98%) from the 2017-2018 Consolidated Operating Budget.
 Please refer to the following chart for comparative data for each of the six budget components.

-Components: 2017-2018 2016-2017 Change Percent University Operating Budget \$50,359,200 \$50,892,700 \$(533,500) -1.05% DIFR Budget 16,489,650 20,257,150 (3,767,500) -18.60% FSA Budget 15,221,590 16,773,295 (1,551,705) -9.25% IFR Budget 10,646,400 13,250,000 (2.603.600) -19.65% SUTRA Budget 1,218,500 4,925,425 (3,706,925) -75.26% College Foundation 601,000 579,650 21,350 3.68% Total \$94,536,340 \$106,678,200 \$(12,141,880) -11.38%
+Components: 2018-2019 2017-2018 Change Percent University Operating Budget \$55,508,320 \$50,359,200 \$5,149,120 10.22% DIFR Budget 17,432,650 16,489,650 943,000 5.72% FSA Budget 16,566,315 15,221,590 1,344,725 8.83% IFR Budget 7,100,000 10,646,400 (3,546,400) -33.31% SUTRA Budget 1,050,000 1,218,500 (168,500) -13.83% College Foundation 637,250 601,000 36,250 6.03% Total \$98,294,535 \$94,536,340 \$3,758,195 3.98%